at Just Riddles and More...!

 25. From: JM053055- I dance and breathe and can even deceive.
 I am not alive, yet watch how I thrive.
 Do not come too near or I will eat you my dear.
 What am I?

-GO TO NEXT PAGE OF RETIRED RIDDLES
+GO TO THE NEXT PAGE OF RETIRED RIDDLES

-BACK TO RIDDLES MAIN PAGE
+GO BACK TO THE RIDDLES MAIN PAGE